 - 1. Students with an HBO (University of Applied Sciences) propaedeutic certificate but without a VWO diploma or other equivalent degree as referred to in Article 2.1.1 are admissible to the degree programme. - 2.
-Article 2.3 of these Teaching and Examination Regulations applies to holders of a certificate as referred to in Article 2.4.1 with regard to the required English language proficiency. - 3.
+Article 2.3 of these Teaching and Examination Regulations applies to holders of a certificate as referred to in Article 2.4.1 with regard to the required English language proficiency, with the exception of the Bachelor's degree programme in Dutch Language and Culture for which English at secondary school (HAVO) examination level is sufficient. - 3.
 Any additions to Article 2.4.1 will be covered in Section 2 of Part B of these Regulations.